PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Abstract

 \section{Abstract}

-Document understanding is a challenging task to process and comprehend large amounts of textual and visual information.
+Multimodal document understanding is a challenging task to process and comprehend large amounts of textual and visual information.
 Recent advances in Large Language Models (LLMs) have significantly improved the performance of this task.
-However, existing methods typically focus on either plain text or a limited number of document images, struggling to handle long PDF documents with interleaved text and images, especially in academic papers.
-In this paper, we introduce \textbf{PDF-WuKong}, a multimodal large language model (MLLM) which is designed to enhance multimodal question-answering (QA) for long PDF documents.
+However, existing methods typically focus on either plain text or a limited number of document images, struggling to handle long PDF documents with interleaved text and images, especially for academic papers.
+In this paper, we introduce \textbf{PDF-WuKong}, a multimodal large language model (MLLM) that is designed to enhance multimodal question-answering (QA) for long PDF documents.
 PDF-WuKong incorporates a sparse sampler that operates on both text and image representations, significantly improving the efficiency and capability of the MLLM.
-The sparse sampler is integrated with the MLLM's image encoder and selects the paragraphs or diagrams most pertinent to user queries for processing by the language model.
-To effectively train and evaluate our model, we construct \textbf{PaperPDF}, a dataset consisting of a broad collection of academic papers sourced from arXiv, multiple strategies are proposed to generate automatically $1M$ QA pairs along with their corresponding evidence sources.
-Experimental results demonstrate the superiority and high efficiency of our approach over other models on the task of long multimodal PDF understanding, surpassing proprietary products by an average of 8.6\% on F1.
+The sparse sampler selects the paragraphs or diagrams most pertinent to user queries.
+To effectively train and evaluate our model, we construct \textbf{PaperPDF}, a dataset consisting of a broad collection of English and Chinese academic papers.
+Multiple strategies are proposed to build high-quality \textbf{1.1 million} QA pairs along with their corresponding evidence sources.
+Experimental results demonstrate the superiority and high efficiency of our approach over other models on the task of long multimodal document understanding, surpassing proprietary products by an average of \textbf{8.6\%} on F1.
 Our code and dataset will be released at \href{https://github.com/yh-hust/PDF-Wukong}{https://github.com/yh-hust/PDF-Wukong}.